Zenas Coffin: Family life

 Coffin was born to Micajah Coffin and Abigail (née Coleman) Coffin on Nantucket, Province of Massachusetts, on June 3, 1764.
-In 1776, Coffin, at age 12, dropped out of school and instead focused upon the whaling business on the wharves of Nantucket.
+He left school aged 12 in 1776 and joined his father's whaling business on the wharves of Nantucket.

 On September 28, 1786, Coffin, at age 22, married Abial Gardner.
 They had eight children together: Eunice, Charles, Lydia, Frederick, Mary, Charles G., Frederick G., and Henry.

 Business career

-Coffin, with both his father, Micajah Coffin, and his brother, Gilbert Coffin, operated a Nantucket based whaling firm during the late eighteenth and early nineteenth centuries called Micajah Coffin and Sons.
+Coffin, with both his father, Micajah Coffin, and his brother, Gilbert Coffin, operated a Nantucket-based whaling firm during the late eighteenth and early nineteenth centuries called Micajah Coffin and Sons.

 In 1791, at age 27, Coffin was the captain of a whale oil ship of 160 tons.
 During July 1791, Coffin became the captain of the ship named the Lydia and sailed on a whaling voyage to the Cape of Good Hope.
 During April 1792, Coffin returned to Nantucket with the Lydia's cargo completely full.
 This was the first of 15 voyages in which the Coffins were sole or part owners of this ship which brought in over half a million dollars to the Nantucket Coffin family and others.

-On June 23, 1812, Coffin, with a group of other Nantucket men [Daniel Coffin, Isaac Coffin, Silvanus Macy, Obed Macy, James Barker, Paul Gardner, Jr., and George Gardner 2d] created the corporation known as the Phoenix Bank.
+On June 23, 1812, Coffin, with a group of other Nantucket men [Daniel Coffin, Isaac Coffin, Silvanus Macy, Obed Macy, James Barker, Paul Gardner, Jr., and George Gardner II] created the corporation known as the Phoenix Bank.

 On June 12, 1818, Coffin incorporated the Nantucket Phoenix Insurance Company.
 Due to his large whaling ship fleet, Coffin felt it best to self insure his ships.

 During 1800 to 1820, both Zenas and Gilbert were owners of many ships, but evidence shows that Gilbert was in charge during that time.
 By 1819, the business lead shifts to Zenas.
 By 1820, Zenas appears as sole "owner and manager" and, until his death in 1828, he sent out the following ships: Independence, States, Washington, Constitution, Lydia, Hyeso, and John Jay.
 Zenas directed most of John Jay's sailings for twenty years which yielded over 1400 barrels of oil which sold for more than $250,000.

-On July 29, 1823, one of the firm's ships, the Dauphin, arrived in Nantucket carrying survivors of the Essex, for which the novel Moby Dick is based upon.
+On July 29, 1823, one of the firm's ships, the Dauphin, arrived in Nantucket carrying survivors of the Essex, whose sinking inspired the novel Moby Dick.